Contents

 New Testing Technology for Ada

-Mika uses new algorithms to construct tests that target precise areas in your Ada code; not a single random test is ever generated.
-Each test is designed to exercise an hitherto uncovered portion of your code.
-Using the tests that are generated automatically, the entire unit and integration testing can be performed in seconds.
+Mika uses new algorithms to construct test inputs that target precise areas in your Ada code; not a single random test input is ever generated.
+Each test input is designed to exercise an hitherto uncovered portion of your code.
+Using the test inputs generated automatically, the entire unit and integration testing can be performed in seconds.

-Of prime interest is the wide applicability of Mika: tests for unit testing purposes of course, but more useful, tests for inter-procedural testing too that are suitable for integration testing at any level; Mika is able to construct test inputs that will fully exercise called subprograms.
+Of prime interest is the wide applicability of Mika: test inputs for unit testing purposes of course, but more useful, test inputs for inter-procedural testing too that are suitable for integration testing at any level; Mika is able to construct test inputs that will fully exercise called subprograms.
 Hence subprograms can be tested within their usage environment; the tests are more realistic and bugs are more likely to be detected.

 Applicability